 Around 3:15PM, I decided to go cross off my last two rides in Dino-Rama.
 I got in line for Primeval Whirl at 3:19PM when it had a posted 10-minute wait.
 I was off at 3:28PM and headed to TriceraTop Spin, which at 3:30PM had a posted 10-minute wait.
 I was off at 3:37PM.

 Having finished off all the rides, I went back over to Harambe for an hour of entertainment.
 I grabbed a spot at Dawa Bar and watched the 4PM performance by the Harambe Acrobats and the 4:30PM performance by Burudika (my final must see for the day).

-I popped just around the corner into the UP! bird show at 5PM.
-The show was quite disappointing, and lots of people were leaving halfway through.
+I popped just around the corner into the UP!
+A Great Bird Adventure show at 5PM.
+While it’s not uncommon to see people trickle out of the show early, if you come it’s worth staying until the end.
 I stayed until the show finished at 5:28PM.

 The last thing I had to see for the day was the Dino-Riffic Dance Party back in Dino-Rama from 5PM to 8PM.
 I swung by it quickly, but there wasn’t much to see.
 (Along the way, I took a 9-minute diversion through the Expedition Everest Single Rider Line.)